-Not only are these cups with salami super easy to make and taste great, but they look really cute.
+Not only are these cups with salami super easy to make and taste great, but they look really cute and can be made with spicy pepperoni pieces too.
 That’s always important when you’re going to a party right??
 Let’s start with the main ingredient, the salame.
 You can see how I started making them here.

 Now you could use other meats as well the exact same way.
 If you wanted to use pepperoni I would suggest buying the larger ones if you can find them.
 You would follow the exact same steps and timing.
 Longer if you want them crispier but 8 minutes in order to keep their shape once removed from the pan.
 Easy peasy.
 We did the same thing with seaweed with our salmon sushi cups too.